-From the standpoint of propaganda and Psy Ops this operation is perfect material for the Communists.
-Interviews with VC, who have rallied to the government of Viet Nam (GVN), indicate that the Front for National Liberation (FNL) propaganda teams waste no effort in pointing out to the peasants that their homes and surrounding crops were destroyed by Americans and GVN personnel.
+From the standpoint of propaganda and Pay Ops this operation is perfect material for the Communists.
+Interviews with VC, who have rallied to the Government of Viet Nam (GVN), indicate that the Front for National Liberation (FNL) propaganda teams waste no effort in pointing out to the peasants that their horses and surrounding crops were destroyed by Americans and GVN personnel.
 Any unusual phenomena that occurs afterwards regarding diseases, animal, human or plant, are immediately blamed on this operation.
-GVN PsyOps are generally ineffective since they lack the person to person contact method used by FNL propaganda teams.
+GVN PayOps are generally ineffective since they lack the personal contact method used by FNL propaganda teams.
+Generally, to person contact method used by FNL propaganda teams.
 Generally, from a psychological standpoint, the VC benefit most from these operations.

-[ In my opinion, in view of the cost and risk versus the amount of cover completely destroyed and rendered useless, this program is inadequate and should be terminated. ]
+In my opinion, in view of the cost and risk versus the amount of cover completely destroyed and rendered useless, this program is inadequate and should be terminated.